wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 elements using `intsetMoveTail()` to make room for it.
 Deletion operations using `intsetRemove()` is just the reverse of insertion.

+### The Set Object

+Redis's `setType` object is the user-visible set type that can be manipulated using commands `SADD`, `SREM`, `SCARD`, and so on.
+The set object has two implementations.
+The first is the `intset` object that only stores 16-bit, 32-bit, or 64-bit integers.
+The second is the `dict` object that can store arbitrary elements as long as they can be hashed and compared.

 ## Build, Compilation, and Usage

 ### Disabling Persistence